tranxactive/J2PAY/README.md

         .setExpiryYear("2022");
 ```

-4th and 5th parametres does not required any explanation.
+4th and 5th parameters does not required any explanation.

 now all parameters are ready we can pass them to purchase mehtod.
 before purchase you can enable the test mode by calling setTestMode of gateway, By default test mode is disabled.